Could folate be your friend or foe?

 And the result of this practice?

 Or to put it another way, we began experiencing changes to our DNA in the form of genetic mutations or SNPs (pronounced snips) that create disease states.
-And you can thank the holy heavens most of these are epigenetic is nature, which means that with diet, lifestyle and nutrient therapy, we can correct these imbalances.
+These are epigenetic in nature, which means that with diet, lifestyle, and nutrient therapy, we can correct these imbalances.
 By the way, we all have SNPs, they just manifest differently for each of us.

 So what is folate?